Types of truck accidents

 Sideswipe Crash

-A sideswipe accident happens when a tractor-trailer glances off the side of another vehicle.
+A sideswipe accident happens when a tractor-trailer grazes the side of another vehicle.
 This accident usually occurs with two vehicles going opposite directions but also with those going in the same direction.
 A sideswipe crash may have a relatively minor initial impact, but the affected vehicle can lose control and hit other vehicles, slam into the median, or flip on the shoulder.

 T-Bone Crash